staszekz/StaszekZ/README.md

 ### Hi there 👋

-I am eager to work Junior Front-End Developer.
-Looking for my first comercial job :)
+I am Junior Front-End Developer.
+Looking for my first commercial job :)

 Here are some ideas to get you started: